Darkace01/financial-app-rn/README.md

 1. Clone the repo
 2. Install the Expo CLI
-3. Build the app with native EAS Build and run it on your device `npx eas build --profile development --platform android`
-4. Start the app by running `npx expo start --dev-client` in the root directory
+3. Start the app by running `npx expo start` in the root directory

 ## Contrbuting